Meta-learning enhanced adaptive robot control strategy for automated PCB assembly: Methodology

-is defined, which indicates the chance of successfully making insertion.
+We define $\phi(m ; \epsilon)$, which indicates the chance of successfully making an insertion.
 To approximate the integral, the Monte Carlo sampling method could be applied.
-Furthermore, to obtain the maximal value of $\phi(m)$ in a numerical way and propose a numerical meta method.
+Furthermore, to obtain the maximal value of $\phi(m)$ numerically, we propose a numerical meta method.

-Since only two dimensions are involved,the problem "Curse of Dimensionality" in the field of machine learning is not concerned.
-Furthermore, since the assumed distribution is simple enough, there is no need to implement methods like meta-dynamics to escape the so-called low-energy landscape.
-Thus Monte Carlo seems to be a good choice.
+Since only two dimensions are involved, the problem of the "Curse of Dimensionality" in the field of machine learning is not a concern.
+Furthermore, since the assumed distribution is simple enough, there is no need to implement methods like meta-dynamics to escape the socalled low-energy landscape.
+Thus, Monte Carlo seems to be a good choice.

-On the other hand, since it is unnecessary to get a perfect solution and the best solution can be chosen empirically from several trials, the magic idea of gradient descent method can be safely accepted.
+On the other hand, since it is unnecessary to find a perfect solution, the best solution can be chosen empirically from several trials.
+The concept of the gradient descent method can be safely accepted.
 By combining the gradient descent method with the Monte Carlo method, it is possible to find a cover centered on $m$ that maximizes the value of $\phi(m)$.
-An example could be found at Fig~\ref{fig: grad_acs}.
+An example can be found in Fig. \ref{f5}.

-Our the final goal is to find $n$ covers that maximize the probability to insert the components.
-Therefore, to avoid collapse of the covers, a repelling force will be exerted to each pair of covers.
+Our final goal is to find $n$ covers that maximize the probability of successfully inserting the components.
+To avoid the collapse of the covers, a repelling force will be exerted between each pair of covers.
 The objective function is given as follows:

-Or equally, the repelling strength between each cover and their center can be added, which yields:
+Alternatively, the repelling strength between each cover and the center of all covers can be added, yielding:

-In both Eq.\ref{eq:reg1} and Eq.\ref{eq:reg2}, the term $\lambda$ controls the strength that punishes distances between the centers of the covers.
+In both Eqs.
+(45) and (46), the term $\lambda$ controls the strength of the penalty for distances between the centers of the covers.
 By solving the equations introduced, the function $F$ to be maximized is defined as

-Combining steps (1), (2) and (3), a complete meta search method shown in Algorithm~\ref{meta} is proposed, which could be extended to any number of expected points for search.
-In the end, the centers of covers will be found after search and their coordinates will be sent to the robot.
+Combining steps (1), (2), and (3), a complete meta search method is proposed, as shown in Algorithm 2.
+This method can be extended to any number of expected points for search.
+In the end, the centers of the covers will be found after the search, and their coordinates will be sent to the robot.